 Artwork May 2 2016

 For the Malinké, dancing plays a very important role.
 Music exists for dancing; in fact the word for song, donkilo, is made up of the root words don (dance) and kilo (to call), so could be loosely translated to “come dance.”
 The music calls both young and old to participate in a joyful and healthy act of expression and joy.
 Here, a griotte woman shows her joy for the music at one of the many festivals that take place throughout the year.
 The drawing below is 14x17” pencil and graphite powder on bristol board, and was a great opportunity to do a portrait study and attempt to capture the personality and joy of a woman dancing in a village in Guinea, West Africa.
 Below, I outline some thoughts and challenges I encountered along the way.
 I hope you enjoy and find this useful!
-This post is a part of my “Visual Anthropology: West Africa” series, made possible by support from my awesome patrons on Patreon.
-La Griotte II 14x17” pencil on bristol by Dave Kobrenski from my series depicting the people and culture of Guinea, West Africa
+This artwork is included in my book Drawing on Culture: An Artist’s West Africa Travelogue, which is available to purchase here.
+La Griotte II 14x17” pencil on bristol by Dave Kobrenski

 Drawing Process and Tutorial